zelisinho/anypoint-examples/processing-orders-with-dataweave-and-APIkit/README.md

 1. Open the Example project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/Anypoint+Exchange). *Do not run the application*.
 2. In the **Package Explorer**, under the *src/main/resources* folder create two new folders named **input** and **output**.
 Now, run the example as a Mule Application.
-3. This project includes a sample XML file, called books.xml, that you can use to witness end-to-end functionality of the application.
-In the **Package Explorer**, click the *src/main/resources* folder to expand it, then find the *books.xml* file inside this folder.
+3. This project includes a sample XML file, called orders.xml, that you can use to witness end-to-end functionality of the application.
+In the **Package Explorer**, click the *src/main/resources* folder to expand it, then find the *orders.xml* file inside this folder.
-4. Click and drag the *books.xml* file into the *input* folder in the same directory.
+4. Click and drag the *orders.xml* file into the *input* folder in the same directory.
 5. The File Endpoint in the application polls the input folder every ten seconds.
-It picks up the XML file, processes it, then deposits it into the output folder in the same directory.
+It picks up the XML file, processes it, then deposits the JSON output and a CSV report into the output folder in the same directory.
 (Hit **F5** to refresh the contents of the *input* and *output* folders.)
 6. The Message Enricher consumes the API exposed in the *currency.xml* configuration file and saves the response in the *currencies* flow variable.
 7. The API consumed is exposed in *currency.xml* configuration file by using APIkit and a Parse Template component to build the response.